nilsmango/project7III/content/life/_index.md

 7III Life is a collection of tools for iPhone, iPad and Mac.
 Currently featuring Meditation and Blocker.

 Blocker lets you block distracting websites and apps, the right way.
+It makes you go to the 7III Life app to top up an exact time for blocked apps and website so you can enjoy those things consciously.

 Features:
 -	Block websites and apps
--	Unblock websites and apps for a set time
+-	Unblock websites and apps for a set time only in the app itself
 -	Helping you consciously choosing the time you spend with apps and websites
+- Define alternative activities and see them before you top up time
 - Solving the apps and websites addiction for good

 Meditation is a simple meditation timer with a Buddha Machine/soundtoy/noise generator.